docker/buildx/README.md

 command that can be used for giving names for remote Docker API endpoints.
 Buildx integrates with `docker context` so that all of your contexts automatically get a default builder instance.
-While creating a new builder instance or when adding a node to it you can also set the context name as the target.
+While creating a new builder instance or when adding a node to it, you can also set the context name as the target.

+> [!NOTE]
+> For more information, see [Builders docs](https://docs.docker.com/build/builders/).

 ## Building multi-platform images